gertmertens92/deep-install/README.md

 # deep-install
 A library that will traverse your project, search for package.json files and executes the install method of your choice.
-Standard npm install will be used unless instructed otherwise by available parameters.
+Standard npm install will be used unless instructed otherwise by available options.

 ## Installation
 using npm globally: